mindis/snowplow.github.com/_posts/2012-10-31-snowplow-in-a-universal-analytics-world-what-the-new-version-of-google-analytics-means-for-companies-adopting-snowplow.md

 2. **Event analytics** across platforms, on and offline.
 GA can now report on user's complete journey, not just what they do on websites, but also their behaviours on other digital platforms (esp.  mobile) and offline.

 <a name="whysnowplow" />
-## 2. How do the advances in GA change the case for adopting SnowPlow?
+## 2. How do the advances in GA change the case for adopting Snowplow?

-Prior to the latest announcement, the case for adopting SnowPlow alongside your GA implementation was as follows:
+Prior to the latest announcement, the case for adopting Snowplow alongside your GA implementation was as follows:

 * The reporting provided by Google Analytics is very limited, with little/no customer analytics, catalogue analytics and platform analytics supported.
-* SnowPlow enables you to perform all these three types of analytics, by providing you with access to your raw customer-level and event-level clickstream data, so that you can use whatever analytics tool you like to crunch the data and perform that analysis
+* Snowplow enables you to perform all these three types of analytics, by providing you with access to your raw customer-level and event-level clickstream data, so that you can use whatever analytics tool you like to crunch the data and perform that analysis
-* SnowPlow makes it easier to join your web analytics data sets with other data sets (e.g. marketing data sets, CRM and offline data sets), by enabling businesses to load customer IDs into SnowPlow, and then perform the join on the raw data sets.
-This means that businesses running SnowPlow can analyse user behaviour across their entire customer journey (on and offline, across all digital and non-digital channels)
+* Snowplow makes it easier to join your web analytics data sets with other data sets (e.g. marketing data sets, CRM and offline data sets), by enabling businesses to load customer IDs into Snowplow, and then perform the join on the raw data sets.
+This means that businesses running Snowplow can analyse user behaviour across their entire customer journey (on and offline, across all digital and non-digital channels)
-* SnowPlow makes it easy to warehouse your customer data for posterity: an asset which will doubtless grow in value over time.
+* Snowplow makes it easy to warehouse your customer data for posterity: an asset which will doubtless grow in value over time.

 Following the latest announcement, some of these arguments fall away:

 * Google has significantly strengthened its customer analytics capability.
 To what extent is not yet clear - we only know at this stage what extra data points Google Analytics will, hypothetically, let you collect - not what additional reporting UIs GA will provide to process that data
 * The additional data points _should_ improve GA's platform and catalogue analytics capabilities; we will only be able to confirm this once we start working with the updated version of GA
-* Therefore, the gap between what is possible with GA, and what is possible with SnowPlow, has shrunk
+* Therefore, the gap between what is possible with GA, and what is possible with Snowplow, has shrunk

-Nevertheless, the case for implementing SnowPlow alongside GA is still compelling, for three main reasons.
+Nevertheless, the case for implementing Snowplow alongside GA is still compelling, for three main reasons.
 To take each of these in turn:

 ### 2.1 Analytics capabilities

 There are several different considerations here:

 * Google Analytics still does not give you access to your customer-level and event-level data.
-Therefore, **there will always be ways that you can crunch SnowPlow data that you cannot accomplish in GA**: drilling down to segments of one visitor is just the most obvious example
+Therefore, **there will always be ways that you can crunch Snowplow data that you cannot accomplish in GA**: drilling down to segments of one visitor is just the most obvious example
 * There are a range of analytics techniques which are hard to imagine Google implementing at all, even with the new data sets that are available.
 To give just three examples:
  1. Using machine learning techniques (e.g. [Mahout] [mahout]) to **segment audience by behaviour**
  2. Performing **event analytics** / pathing in a way that takes into account the **structure of the website**.
 This is described brilliantly by [Gary Angel] [gary-angel] on the [Semphonic blog] [semphonic].
 This methodology includes identifying those events that are predictive of customer lifetime value